VSCodeVim/Vim/README.md

 {
   start: Position;
   stop: Position;
-  failed?: boolean;
 }
 ```

 or `undefined` if the text object cannot be determined.

-If `failed` is true, the text object operation will be cancelled.

 ## 🎩 VSCodeVim tricks!